+'''

-(428) John searches for the holy grale.
+(488) John searches for the holy grale.

+'''

 There are at least two ways to understand this sentence.
 Under one interpretation it means that there is something that John searches for, and he thinks it is the holy grale.
 Under another interpretation it means that John is looking for something that is the holy grale, but it may not even exist.
-This particular case is interesting because people are divided over the issue whether or not the holy grale existed.
+This particular case is interesting because people are divided over the issue whether or not the holy grale existed (or exists, for that matter).
 Additionally, it is not clear what it actually was.
 So, we might find it and not know that we have found it.
 We may paraphrase the readings as follows.

-(429) There is the holy grale and John searches for it as th at.

-- (430) There is something and John searches for it as the - (431) holy grale. - (432) John is searching for something as the holy grale.
+- (489) There is the holy grale and John searches for it as that. - (490) There is something and John searches for it as the holy grale. - (491) John is searching for something as the holy grale.